Arrest made in Basalt bottle case after cops stake out dumping ground

 The operation was led by Pitkin County because the mobile home park is located in the county, even though it appears to be part of Basalt.
 However, since the search of the residence was an extension of Basalt's investigation, officers from the police department were preparing to search the residence after the All-Hazards Response Team established that it was safe to enter.

-Knott said 74 bottles of the mystery liquid have been recovered from the Roaring Fork River since January.
-Three other bottles have been reported but not yet located.

-The concern is that multiple other bottles are in the river and will be washed down once spring runoff starts.
+The concern is that though they have found more than 70 bottles multiple other bottles are in the river and will be washed down once spring runoff starts.

 "Who knows how many are in there?"
 Knott said.